Supporting Siblings of Autistic Children

 Studies indicate that typically developing siblings (TDSibs) of children with Autism Spectrum Disorder (ASD) typically maintain well-adjusted relationships.
 However, these siblings may experience less warmth and involvement in comparison to those with typically developing siblings [1].

-Social Competencies | Opportunities for perspective taking and conflict resolution. |
+- Social Competencies: Opportunities for perspective-taking and conflict resolution.

-Emotional Bonds | Roles in providing support, security, or rivalry. |
+- Emotional Bonds: Roles in providing support, security, or rivalry.

-Family Dynamics | Impact on overall family relationships and stress levels. |
+- Family Dynamics: Impact on family relationships and stress levels.

 Sibling relationships can also influence family dynamics, resources, and stress.
 For instance, when siblings actively participate in caregiving, they can help mitigate family stress while also enhancing their personal development.